-1. Upon determination that the student meets the three qualifications listed above, threefour weeks before the beginning of each academic semester, the Practicum Supervisor (UNC Charlotte) will initially assign each student to a Clinical Site.

-2. The student will immediately arrange an interview with the Site Preceptor.

-4. If the Preceptor approves the student, the student and Preceptor agree upon a start date and the weekly clinical schedule and the Preceptor signs the student's clinical experience schedule (Appendix E).
+- 1. Upon determination that the student meets the three qualifications listed above, three-four weeks before the beginning of each academic semester, the Practicum Supervisor (UNC Charlotte) will initially assign each student to a Clinical Site. - 2.
+The student will immediately arrange an interview with the Site Preceptor. - 3.
+The Site Preceptor will interview the student and will communicate to the Practicum Supervisor via letter or email, whether they wish to have the student at their site. - 4.
+If the Preceptor approves the student, the student and Preceptor agree upon a start date and the weekly clinical schedule and the Preceptor signs the student's clinical experience schedule (Appendix E).
 Copies of this schedule are then immediately distributed to the student, the preceptor, and the practicum supervisor.

-5. The student begins the clinical experience on the agreed upon date.

-6. If the Preceptor does not approve the student, the student will be assigned to another clinical site where possible, and if there are available students, another student may be assigned to the Preceptor's site.
+- 5. The student begins the clinical experience on the agreed upon date. - 6.
+If the Preceptor does not approve the student, the student will be assigned to another clinical site where possible, and if there are available students, another student may be assigned to the Preceptor's site.